American Air woos business flyers with new L.A. flights

-(Reuters) - AMR Corp’s American Airlines, moving to gain more business travelers, on Wednesday said it plans to expand service from Los Angeles by adding flights to nine cities this year.
+(Reuters) - AMR Corp’s American Airlines on Wednesday said it plans to expand service from Los Angeles by adding flights to nine cities this year, in a move to gain more big-spending business travelers.

+He said the new flights would bring new passengers to members of the oneworld global airline alliance, which is looking to fill gaps in its worldwide network and catch up to rival alliances SkyTeam and Star.
+Oneworld is led by American and British Airways.

 American, which plans to exit bankruptcy protection by merging with US Airways Group Inc and forming the world’s biggest carrier, said the new cities to be served from Los Angeles starting this summer include Pittsburgh; Columbus, Ohio; Indianapolis, and Hartford, Connecticut.